-One of the silver linings of this ruthless pandemic has been what it has reminded us about our longing for relationship, for connection, for human touch.
+One of the silver linings of the covid-19 pandemic was what it reminded us about our longing for relationship, for connection, for human touch.
 What was suddenly stolen was dearly missed and now cherished.
 We see the problem of going it alone.

 Close connection with family and friends and a sense of belonging are the most important building blocks of a life well lived.
 Yet today we have forces driving us apart.